 Exterior & Styling

-The lower two of three trim levels, the XLS and XLT, have the full chrome treatment, including the grille, the roof rails (standard on the XLT) and the trim above the rear license plate.
+The lower two of three trim levels, the XLS and XLT have the full chrome treatment, including the grille, the roof rails (standard on the XLT) and the trim above the rear license plate.
 The top trim level, the Limited, is all body-colored, with standard black roof rails.
 If you like the shiny stuff, you can get it on a Limited, too, with the optional Chrome Appearance Package, which my Escape Limited had.
 Fog lights are standard on the two higher trims.

-All models come with 16-inch wheels; they're steel on the XLS and varying styles of aluminum alloy on the higher trims levels.
+All models come with 16-inch wheels; they're steel on the XLS and varying styles of aluminum alloy on the higher trim levels.
 Seventeen-inchers are optional on all Escapes except the XLS, which can upgrade to aluminum, but only with a 16-inch diameter.

 Ride & Handling

 Thanks to changes in shock-absorber tuning for 2009, the Escape rides better than ever.
 Like most unibody SUVs, it's still firm, but it isn't bouncy like the truck-based, body-on-frame type used to be.
 It damps out the harshest road surfaces better than the 2008 and the 2009 Jeep Patriot, a close American-made competitor.

 The Escape is maneuverable and handles reasonably well, though it has always felt a bit more top-heavy to me than many car-based compacts, and the rollover rating detailed in the Safety section below supports this notion.
 I must say, though, the new suspension tuning and rear stabilizer bar seem to decrease the body roll and make the Escape feel a little more grounded.
 An electronic stability system is standard on both front- and all-wheel-drive models, and that lends confidence.